Do Go On - 341 - The Unkillable Solider, Adrian Carton de Wiart

 What a guy.

-When they made it, they were immediately captured by the Italians
+When they made it, they were immediately captured by the Italians,

-He was held there as one of 13 of Britain's highest-ranking captives.
+He was held there as one of 13 of Britain's highest ranking captives.

-So he's a bit of a wild card, a draw
+So he's a bit of a wild card, a draw card for them.

-card for them.
-An ace up the sleeve.
+And ace up the sleeve.

-Also in tow were
+Also in tow were fellow badasses,

-fellow badasses, double World War veteran
+double World War veteran general Sir Richard O'Connor

-and Lieutenant General Sir
+and Lieutenant General Sir Philip Neem

-ever to be awarded a Victoria Cross
+who was the only person ever to be awarded a Victoria Cross

 and win an Olympic gold medal.

-are just overachievers.
+Some people are just overachievers.

 And what was the medal for?